 - Exhaust stroke

-In the Intake stroke, the Air is drawn into the cylinder thru the ports. then this air will be compressed in the cylinder during this stroke the inlet and exhaust ports/valves will be closed condition.
+In the Intake stroke, the Air is drawn into the cylinder thru the ports/valves.
+Then this air will be compressed in the cylinder during this stroke the inlet and exhaust ports/valves will be closed condition.

 At the end of the compression stroke, the fuel will be injected into the cylinder.
 Due to the mechanical compression of the air, the fuel will be self-ignited with the elevated temperature.
 This mechanical compression is an adiabatic process.